HassanNawaz14/RecommendationX/README.md

 - ⭐ Starring the repo
 - 🔁 Sharing with your friends
-- 🧠 Trying out your own collaborative filtering logic!
+- 🧠 Rate as musch movies as you can on production!

 ---